mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Why didn't you just refuse to pay them until the work was done?

-WebAgency required payment up-front, so I had no leverage to force them to complete the project.
+WebAgency required payment up-front.
+For the hourly contract, I had to buy 30-hour blocks up front, and for the monthly retainer, I had to pay for the full month's bill before work began.
+I had no leverage to force them to complete the project.

 If I had pushed for milestone-based payments at the start of the contract, WebAgency likely would have just declined the project.
 They saw me as a small client who could grow, but nobody wants to work with a tiny client who makes demands like a giant corporation.